 We are not liable to you if circumstances beyond our reasonable control prevent us from, or delay us in performing our obligations for a service under this Agreement, including acting on a payment order, crediting a deposit or transfer to your account, or processing a transaction.
 Circumstances beyond our reasonable control include, but are not limited to: severe weather, including snow or ice storm; a natural disaster, such as a tornado, hurricane, earthquake, or flood; emergency conditions, such as a war, terrorist attack, pandemic, riot, fire, theft, or labor dispute; a legal constraint or governmental action or inaction; the breakdown or failure of our equipment for any reason, including a loss of electric power; the breakdown of any private or common carrier communication or transmission facilities, any time-sharing supplier, or any mail or courier service; the potential violation of any guideline, rule, or regulation of any government authority; suspension of payments by another financial institution; or your act, omission, negligence, or fault.
+This provision is not intended or actually requiring you to waive any rights under federal or state consumer protection law.
 We are not liable for special, incidental, exemplary, punitive, or consequential losses or damages of any kind.